hktysk/resv/README.md

 # *resv*
->A tool made of TypeScript that allows you to check the responsive design of each breakpoint at a glance.
+>A tool made of TypeScript that allows you to check the responsive design of each device at a glance.
 Start from the command line, monitor files and update automatically.

 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)